-The C64 Mini is for members of the original PC master race - those first wave gamers with fond memories of the Commodore 64, originally launched in 1982.
+The C64 Mini is for those first wave gamers with fond memories of the Commodore 64, originally launched in 1982.

 The C64 Mini comes with 64 games pre-installed, pixel filter options, and features an olive branch – for terrible retro gamers such as myself – in the form of a save game function.
 One joystick is included in the box to complete the classic gaming experience, and another can be added for two-player showdowns.